 CTM08347 - Corporation Tax: management expenses: pension contributions: sale or cessation of business

-When a trading company ceases to trade it does not automatically become a company with investment business (see CTM08070).
+When a trading company ceases to trade it does not automatically become a company with investment business, see CTM08070.
 Expenses do not therefore suddenly change their nature to become expenses of management.
-If the expenses relate to the former trade then consider the examples in BIM46040 as to whether a Case I deduction is appropriate.
+If the expenses relate to the former trade then consider the examples in BIM46040 as to whether a trading income deduction is appropriate.

-However where payments relate to a debt under PA95/S75 then FA04/S199 will apply to treat the payment as made on the last day of business and relief can therefore be given for such contributions.
+But where payments relate to a debt under section 75 Pensions Act 1995 FA04/S199 will apply to treat the payment as made on the last day of business and relief can be given for such contributions.

-For contributions made around the time of a cessation, but not after, it will be necessary to consider whether they are made in respect of the investment business or for the purpose of going out of business as the latter would mean no relief was available under S1219.
-This should be clear from a detailed consideration of the facts surrounding the contributions but the following should be borne in mind.
+It will be necessary to consider whether contributions made around the time of a cessation, but not after it, are made in respect of the investment business or for the purpose of going out of business because the latter would mean no relief was available under S1219.
+This should be clear from a detailed consideration of the facts surrounding the contributions.
+The following should be borne in mind.

 Contractual obligations

 The payment of a pension contribution is part of the normal costs of employing staff.
-Where an undertaking to provide a pension was given to employees as part of their employment package, then the costs of meeting that undertaking (given for legitimate business purposes), will generally be incurred in respect of the investment business.
+Where an undertaking to provide a pension was given to employees as part of their employment package, the costs of meeting that undertaking, given for legitimate business purposes, will generally be incurred in respect of the investment business.

-So even where a contribution arises on the cessation of the business it does not necessarily in this specific context mean relief cannot be available.
-Payments made under contractual obligations in the capacity of employer (including a sponsoring employer) can be expenses of management even on cessation.
+So even where a contribution arises on the cessation of the business it does not necessarily mean relief is not available.
+Payments made under contractual obligations in the capacity of employer (including a sponsoring employer) can be expenses of management in those circumstances.

-The facts will show whether a contribution is incurred in respect of the company’s investment business or not, taking into account the specific reasons why a company may wish to make such payments.
+The facts will show whether a contribution is incurred in respect of the company’s investment business, taking into account the specific reasons why a company may wish to make such payments.

 Example